Index for Senescence:

 Our sacrament dissolved within your tears.

-Short summary (more details to come): A clandestine love affair induces psychic and moral corrosion, no matter how bright the bond, how deep the love.
+A clandestine love affair induces psychic and moral corrosion, no matter how bright the bond, how deep the love.
 It is a poison that sickens the lovers.
 This sonnet tries to convey the sense of that in the poet's awareness.

 Money Back Guarantee